ghani-1977/meta-dream/README.md

 ```
 git pull origin master
 ```
-each time you want to make an image!
+each time you do "make update" for the OE.

 Experimental machines:
 ```